mud-north/mvm_upgrades/README.md

 Put these files in the following folder location:\
 C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\scripts\items

-1: _you can copy the path above_\
+1: Copy the path above\
-2: Right click the file, ie. mvm_upgrades_Titans1c.txt and use Save Link As\
+2: Right click the two files, ie. mvm_upgrades_Titans1c.txt and use Save Link As.\
-3:_paste the copied path into the address bar_
+3: Paste the copied path into the address bar.\
+4: Click save as.\

 Restarting tf2 or your game should not be necessary.